cdpxe/Network-Covert-Channels-A-University-level-Course/README.md

 	- Is the micro protocol grammar shown in the slides a language-subset of the cover protocol language?
 	- Have a look at the above-mentioned paper on by Schmidt et al.: How do the authors hide data in IP telephony traffic?
 	- Why was it beneficial to [improve the NEL phase](https://dl.gi.de/handle/20.500.12116/18270)?
+	- In the paper referenced above by Krätzer et al. you can read about a network steganography method for IEEE 802.11 (WLAN) networks.
+How does it work?
+Can you link the hiding approach to a particular pattern?
 	- How do you think that distributed hiding methods could be detected or limited?
 (Will be answered in the next chapter.)

 ___